DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

   - `<REGISTRY_SECRET>`: the name of the secret containing the IBM Entitled registry key
   - `<DB_ENDPOINT>`: the database ip
   - `<DATABASE_NAME>`: the database name (default is postgres)

-  - `<DRIVER_URL>`: the url of the Google Cloud SQL PostgreSQL driver.
-You can get the last [driver](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/releases) (for example: https://storage.googleapis.com/cloud-sql-java-connector/v1.6.0/postgres-socket-factory-1.6.0-jar-with-driver-and-dependencies.jar).
+  > NOTE: You can configure the driversUrl parameter to point to the appropriate version of the Google Cloud SQL PostgreSQL driver.
 For more information, refer to the [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java) documentation.

 - Install the chart from IBM's public Helm charts repository: